8 Living Fence Examples & 8 Reasons for Natural Fencing

 A natural plant fence, unlike manufactured fences, resist all types of termites and fungal attacks making them more durable in the long run.

 They are also less harmful to the environment.
 Apart from all the regular functions of a fence, they can also end up providing fuelwood, fodder, and food.
 Its versatility makes it a sustainable alternative to regular fences.

 A Living Fence Brightens up the Landscape

-A natural tree fence with its bright green foliage, seasonal flowers, and fruits will brighten up your landscape than boring old wooden fences.
+A natural tree fence with its bright green foliage, seasonal flowers, and fruits will brighten up your landscape than boring old types of wood fences.

 These are used in gardens not just for privacy but also for decorative purposes.
 Some of the common plant varieties are chosen for a living fence to spruce up landscapes because of their ornamental qualities are cactus, various types of bamboo, types of boxwood shrubs, and privet.